-The entire test evokes these questions of equity.
-Penelope Chung '26 noted the equity that could arise from the supposedly easier test, especially in regards to the resources gap in studying for the PSAT.
-"I think the questions aren't so hard that you have to really prepare," said Chung.
+equity.
+Penelope C. '26 noted the equity that could arise from the supposedly easier test, especially in regards to the resources gap in studying for the PSAT.
+"I think the questions aren't so hard that you have to really prepare," said Penelope.

-Eric Wang '26 agreed, but wondered how an influx of higher scores would affect the curve.
+Eric W. '26 agreed, but wondered how an influx of higher scores would affect the curve.
 "Everyone's going to be at the top.
-I think that might make it kind of hard to make a standard," said Wang.
+I think that might make it kind of hard to make a standard," said Eric.

 Some students think adaptive testing is an important tool for such equity.
-By adapting to the test taker's ability, it strengthens College Board's attempt to "actually test your intellect," as Charlotte Rosario '25 said.
-However, Rosario enjoyed the actual experience of adaptive testing.
+By adapting to the test taker's ability, it strengthens College Board's attempt to "actually test your intellect," as Charlotte R. '25 said.
+However, Charlotte enjoyed the actual experience of adaptive testing.

-"I liked the comfort of starting out the first module with something pretty easy, and something I felt confident in, then gradually getting [to] that harder section," Rosario said.
-On the other hand, Cara Wang '25 noted the unclarity around how the adaptive nature of the PSAT could affect her testing experience.

-"It was undeniably a factor that made me feel less prepared going into the test," said Wang.
+"I liked the comfort of starting out the first module with something pretty easy, and something I felt confident in, then gradually getting [to] that harder section," Charlotte said.
+On the other hand, Cara W. '25 noted the unclarity around how the adaptive nature of the PSAT could affect her testing experience.
+"It was undeniably a factor that made me feel less prepared going into the test," said Cara.

-Nate Bomze '26 agreed, and described the College Board's decision to adopt adaptive testing as "incomplete." "[Testing data] is how we know the extent of huge education ramifications, [such as how the pandemic harmed] our educational system."
-Bomze said.
-"If we lose this ability to compare academic performance [with past years], we lose this comparison for the future," Bomze said.
+Nate B. '26 agreed, and described the College Board's decision to adopt adaptive testing as "incomplete." "[Testing data] is how we know the extent of huge education ramifications, [such as how the pandemic harmed] our educational system."
+Nate said.
+"If we lose this ability to compare academic performance [with past years], we lose this comparison for the future."
 The PSAT is not the only test moving online, and is a part of a larger push towards online, supposedly more equitable standardized testing.
 The ACT will begin to offer an online version of the test in December, and the SAT will be only online in 2024.
-Rosario views these changes as an indication that standardized testing will become less and less important to the college application process.
+Charlotte views these changes as an indication that standardized testing will become less and less important to the college application process.
 "In the end, the world is changing, and the SAT and the PSAT are probably gonna get less and less important."